 The definition we like is simply that the percentage increase in the amount of land used for urban (or town) purposes exceeds the percentage increase in the population.

 So within our definition, a town or city can grow its physical boundaries outward without necessarily sprawling, if the population growth is matching the physical growth.
+Below is a grid showing the various topic pages within this section.
+This article resumes below the grid.

 No population growth means no reason for the boundary of developed land to be moving outward, in our opinion.